 - Atypical (2017-)

 This show is a really fun and heartwarming comedy that centers around Sam, a boy who is on the spectrum.
-Sam’s younger sister, Casey, starts figuring out her sexuality in season 2.
+Sam’s younger sister, Casey, starts figuring out her orientation in season 2.
 She falls in love with one of her friends, who used to be her enemy.
 And it’s cute!
 Super cute!

 This queer female love story is definitely one of my favorite ones.
 Also, the actor who plays Casey, Brigette Lundy-Paine, is non-binary!